Rip Van Winkle

-The concept is ancient, including the 70-year nap by Choni HaMeA-Gail.

 Inspired by a conversation on nostalgia with his American expatriate brother-in-law, Irving wrote the story while temporarily living in Birmingham, England.
 It was published in his collection, The Sketch Book of Geoffrey Crayon, Gent.
 While the story is set in New York's Catskill Mountains near where Irving later took up residence, he admitted, "When I wrote the story, I had never been on the Catskills."